ebukaracer/ebukaracer/docfx/md/TICTACTOE-PvP_PRIVACY-POLICY.md

 ### Opt-Out Rights

 You can stop all collection of information by the Application easily by uninstalling it.
-You may also limit ad tracking through your device settings (e.g., “Opt out of Ads Personalization” on Android).
-You may use the standard uninstall processes available on your mobile device or via the application marketplace or network.
+You may also limit ad tracking through your device settings (e.g., “opt out of Ads Personalization” on Android).
+If you had created a [Unity Player Account](https://player-account.unity.com/), you can as well delete the account using this [link](https://player-account.unity.com/delete-account), and for your cloud save-data, you'll have contact the developer with your Player ID(which is available in the game).

 ### Data Retention Policy